WallarooLabs/wally/examples/python/celsius/README.md

 ## Reading the Output

 The output data will be in the file that `nc` is writing to in shell 1.
-You can read the output data with the following code stub:
+You can read the output data with the following code:

 ```python
 import struct